Conformal anomaly and gravitational pair production: Effective action, trace anomaly, and pair production

-Finally, combining Eqs.~\eq{eq_F_expansion}, \eq{eq_A4_d2F}, \eq{eq_Tmumu_m0} and matching them with the $O(s^2)$ term in the effective action of Ref.~\cite{Wondrak2023} leads us to our main result~\eq{eq_main}.
-In the rest of the paper, we ensure that Eq.~\eq{eq_main} is valid for physical environments where both sides of this equation are known.
+In the rest of the paper, we ensure that Eq.~\eqref{eq_main} is valid for physical environments where both sides of this equation are known.
 We also discuss photon and neutrino pair production.

-1mm \paragraph{\bf A neutral scalar field in curved spacetime.} As the first check of our result~\eq{eq_main}, we consider a single-component neutral scalar field of mass $m$ and generic non-conformal coupling $\xi$ to gravity described by Lagrangian~\eq{eq_L_scalar}.
-It is well known that quantum fluctuations in this theory produce the following trace anomaly~\cite{Deser1976,Brown1977}:

-We substitute Eq.~\eq{eq_A4_explicit} to our formula~\eq{eq_main} and recover exactly the result of Ref.~\cite{Wondrak2023} given in Eq.~\eq{eq_PRL_recent} for the off-horizon pair creation rate for a single ($N=1$) neutral ($q=0$) massless ($m=0$) scalar field\footnote{These equations correspond to the same physical result since the $\Box R$ term, present in Eq.~\eq{eq_A4_explicit} and absent in Eq.~\eq{eq_PRL_recent}, can be removed by a finite local counterterm during the renormalization procedure and is, therefore, physically irrelevant.}.
-The subscript ``1sc'' in Eq.~\eq{eq_A4_explicit} stresses that this expression is derived for a one-component scalar field.